VerdantFox/flask-cookies/README.md

-# flask-cookies
+# flask_cookies

-Example flask app that does CRUD operations on cookies
+Example flask app that does CRUD operations on cookies.